-If the Virgin Active London Triathlon was the headline event of the past weekend, coming up this Sunday - 4th August - Ironman UK in Bolton will be for many of you the biggest race of your season and the culmination of many months of training.
+Coming up this Sunday - 20th July - the tenth anniversary Ironman UK in Bolton will be for many of you the biggest race of your season and the culmination of many months of training.

 With that in mind, and to help you get the very most from your day, we asked the guys at thetrilife.com - official coaching partner to Ironman UK - for some advice on how to get the best from you Ironman UK experience.
 While the time for training may be limited with the event less than seven days away, there are still plenty of things you can do to improve your performance on Sunday.

 To that end, Dr Liz Scott has put together for us 10 things to do the week before an Ironman.

 10 things to do the week before an Ironman